dskaggs/coldfusion-docker-starter/README.md

 *Notes*
 * If you're on Mac or Linux (including WSL), you'll need to run the `fixperms.sh` file in the root of the repo to set the permissions on the `logs/` folder correctly so that ColdFusion can create its log files there.
 * If you have several projects, you may want to rename the container and network to avoid naming conflicts between clients.
-Change the string "coldfusion" on line 3 and "web" on line 15 of `docker-compose.yml` to something project specific
+Change the string "coldfusion" on line 3 and "web" on lines 13 and 15 of `docker-compose.yml` to something project specific
 * if you need a specific version of ColdFusion, you can specify

 ## Contributing